-In terms of functionality, the Fenix works around 6 lighting modes operating under two high level operational modes – ‘Tactical’ and ‘Outdoor’.
-When utilizing Outdoor mode, you have access to all six lighting modes ranging from the blistering ‘Turbo’ (providing 1000 lumens for around 70 minutes of runtime) to the the super-efficient ‘Eco’ which emits an 8 lumen output for an impressive 140 hours.
+In terms of functionality, the Fenix works around 6 lighting modes operating under two high-level operational modes – ‘Tactical’ and ‘Outdoor’.
+When utilizing Outdoor mode, you have access to all six lighting modes ranging from the blistering ‘Turbo’ (providing 1000 lumens for around 70 minutes of runtime) to the super-efficient ‘Eco’ which emits an 8-lumen output for an impressive 140 hours.
 The Outdoor operational mode provides a range of scaled outputs between these two, each varying by lumen rating and operational battery life.

-When it comes to the bodywork and finish of the PD35 TAC, you can expect excellent high intensity performance and resilience from this model thanks to a lightweight but robust anodized aluminum casing, alongside toughened sub-components and waterproofing up to 6.5 feet effective up to half an hour.Find out more here
+As with the the rest of the best tactical flashlight choices in this weight class, when it comes to the bodywork and finish of the PD35 TAC, you can expect excellent high intensity performance and resilience from this model thanks to a lightweight but robust anodized aluminum casing, alongside toughened sub-components and waterproofing up to 6.5 feet effective up to half an hour.Learn More About the Fenix PD35 TAC Here

 The Raybek TL1000 offers both practicality and quality while delivering an excellent 1000 lumens of bright light to illuminate any space with ease.

-With a beam capable of covering over 980 feet or 300 meters (over 3 football fields), things wont be dark for long once if this makes it into your kit.
+With a beam capable of covering over 980 feet or 300 meters (over 3 football fields), things wont remain dark for long once if this tactical flashlight makes it into your kit.

 An LED with a lifespan of over 100,000 hours paired with an aircraft-grade aluminum body mean that the TL1000 will take significant punishment and still generate an insane amount of light when you need it most.